Privacy Policy

 1. SERVER DATA AND HOSTING

-- Referrer (the previously visited website)
+Referrer (previously visited website)

-- Operating system used
+Operating system

-- Time of access
+Time of access

 2. ENQUIRIES BY E-MAIL, TELEPHONE, CONTACT FORM